US Republican Senators Vow To Block Deal With Iran If Biden Omits Review In Congress - UrduPoint

 US Republican Senators Vow To Block Deal With Iran If Biden Omits Review In Congress

-US Senator Jim Risch on Tuesday joined 32 Republican colleagues who sent a letter to President Joe Biden to warn him that he cannot sign any agreement with Iran without Congress having a chance to review and endorse it first

-WASHINGTON (UrduPoint News / Sputnik - 08th February, 2022) US Senator Jim Risch on Tuesday joined 32 Republican colleagues who sent a letter to President Joe Biden to warn him that he cannot sign any agreement with Iran without Congress having a chance to review and endorse it first.
+WASHINGTON (UrduPoint News / Sputnik - 09th February, 2022) US Sen. Jim Risch on Tuesday joined 32 Republican colleagues who sent a letter to President Joe Biden to warn him that he cannot sign any agreement with Iran without Congress having a chance to review and endorse it first.

 In the letter, Republican senators remind Biden that under the Iran Nuclear Agreement Review Act (INARA), his administration is required to submit any Iran deal to Congress or be blocked otherwise.
 The lawmakers warned that Iran has made progress toward a nuclear arsenal that will require measures beyond the JCPOA to reverse.